TianzhuQin/NewsSentimentBERT/README.md

 - Geoengineering-Causality.ipynb: Causality analysis

+- TrainingData.ipynb: Training by our labelled data

+- TunedSentimentScore.ipynb: Predict by new model

+- TunedSentimentAnalysis.ipynb: Conduct correlation and causality analysis

 Use google drive to assure all codes are running in the right environment.

 Put code file in the original folder and all data in /PPT/ directory, which leads to /PPT/data.csv